colindean/talks/make_python_devex/presentation.md

 COLIN:

-My team uses macOS for development.
+My team uses macOS for development and deploys to Linux.
 Apple tends to keep its Python 3.x installation within Python EOL dates but it's always a little out of date.
+Apple removed system Python in macOS 12.3, as warned in 10.15 release notes.
+It's still included with XCode, though.
-Apple says not to rely on this and that it's for internal use only, a policy similar to Homebrew's but at least Homebrew's Python won't just disappear someday.
+Apple says not to rely on this and that it's for internal use only, a policy similar to but stricter than Homebrew's, but at least Homebrew's Python won't just disappear someday in a new XCode release.

+That is, management of the system Python is out of the user's control because it is coupled with OS and core development tool updates.

-This one is a bit of a given; nearly all Python developers with a project in production learn quickly not to use a macOS-provided Python.
+This one is a bit of a given; nearly all Python developers with a project in production learned quickly not to use a macOS-provided Python.

 :::